scandum/quadsort/README.md

     }
 }
 ```
-Overall the quad galloping merge gives a decent performance gain for both ordered
+Overall the cross merge gives a decent performance gain for both ordered
 and random data, particularly when the two arrays are of unequal length.
 When
-two arrays are of equal length quadsort looks 8 elements ahead, and performs an
+two arrays are of near equal length quadsort looks 8 elements ahead, and performs
-8 element parity merge if it can't skip ahead.
+an 8 element parity merge if it can't skip ahead.

 Merge strategy
 --------------